 Most symptoms of “greening out” (imbibing too much cannabis) will dissipate within minutes to hours, with no lasting effects beyond a little grogginess.
 Give it some time and these feelings will eventually pass, trust us.

-Also, contrary to what you may have heard, there have been zero reported cannabis overdose deaths in the history of ever, so despite how freaked out you may feel or how sweaty you get, you won’t expire from excess consumption.
-(Don’t take that on as a challenge, just keep in mind that if you accidentally overdo it, you’ll be okay in a while.)
+Also, contrary to what you may have heard, there have been zero reported cannabis overdose deaths in the history of ever, so despite how freaked out you may feel or how sweaty you get, you won’t expire from excessive consumption.

 If you can, try to prepare for your cannabis session according to your tolerance level.
 Okay, this tip won’t help you once you’re already over the edge, but it can help you avoid an uncomfortable situation next time.